Could it be bad to avoid salt? The controversy over the advice to eat less salt continues with a new study published in the prestigious The Lancet.

 What it means

 Current official advice on low-salt diets may be misguided.
-It’s possible that it’s even harmful to avoid salt!

 - Science Daily: Low-salt diets may not be beneficial for all, study suggests